nnMIL: A generalizable multiple instance learning framework for computational pathology

 \heading{Disease diagnosis and subtyping}

 Accurate disease classification and subtyping are fundamental tasks in computational pathology, providing crucial information for diagnosis, treatment selection, and prognosis assessment.
-We conducted benchmark experiments on eight challenging disease classification and subtyping tasks, including skin cancer subtyping (2 cls, 3 cls, and 5 cls, cls means classes) using the Basal Cell Carcinoma Classification (BCCC) dataset\cite{yacob2023weakly} (1,832 samples), breast cancer subtyping (7 cls) using the BReAst Carcinoma Subtyping (BRACS) dataset (547 samples)\cite{brancati2022bracs}, brain tumour subtyping (12 cls and 30 cls) using the EBRAINS dataset (2,319 samples)\cite{roetzer2022digital}, colorectal cancer diagnosis using IMP-CRS2024 (5,333 samples)\cite{neto2024interpretable} and Gleason grading of prostate cancer using PANDA (9,555 samples)\cite{bulten2022artificial}.
-For a fair comparison, we used the official or widely adopted data splits for model training and validation.
+We conducted benchmark experiments on eight challenging disease classification and subtyping tasks, including skin cancer subtyping (2 cls, 3 cls, and 5 cls, cls means classes) using the Basal Cell Carcinoma Classification (BCCC) dataset\cite{yacob2023weakly} (1,832 samples), breast cancer subtyping (7 cls) using the BReAst Carcinoma Subtyping (BRACS) dataset (547 samples)\cite{brancati2022bracs}, brain tumor subtyping (12 cls and 30 cls) using the EBRAINS dataset (2,319 samples)\cite{roetzer2022digital}, colorectal cancer diagnosis using IMP-CRC2024 (5,333 samples)\cite{neto2024interpretable} and Gleason grading of prostate cancer using PANDA (9,555 samples)\cite{bulten2022artificial}.
+For a fair comparison, we used the official or widely adopted data splits for model training, validation and testing.

-Averaged over eight subtyping tasks, nnMIL achieved the best overall performance among all evaluated MIL methods (\textbf{\cref{fig:figure2} (a)}, \textbf{Extended Data \cref{fig:rank_all} (a)}, and \textbf{Extended Data \cref{tab:diagnosis_gigapath,tab:diagnosis_h0,tab:diagnosis_uni,tab:diagnosis_virchow2}}).
-Compared with the second-best method, ABMIL\cite{ilse2018attention}, nnMIL improved performance by 2.6–3.8\% across four pathology foundation models.
-The increase in performance can be as large as 6.1\% for UNI and 7.3\% for GigaPath compared with ILRA.
+Averaged over eight subtyping tasks, nnMIL achieved the best overall performance among all evaluated MIL methods (\textbf{\cref{fig:figure2} (a)}, \textbf{\hyperref[edfig:1]{Extended Data Fig. 1} (a)}, and \textbf{\hyperref[tab:diagnosis_gigapath]{Supplementary Tables 1--4}}).
+Compared with the second-best method, ABMIL\cite{ilse2018attention}, nnMIL improved performance by 2.6-3.8\% across four pathology foundation models.
+The performance gain reached up to 6.1\% for GigaPath and 7.3\% for UNI compared with ILRA, respectively.
 In addition, nnMIL exhibited a marked reduction in performance variance ($P$ < 0.001), indicating greater stability across different cancer types.
 The overall performance of nnMIL was highly consistent across different pathology foundation models, falling within a narrow range of 80.7\% and 82.0\%.
-This indicates that nnMIL’s advantage is model-agnostic and independent of any specific feature extractors.
+This suggests that nnMIL's advantage is largely model-agnostic and not tied to any specific feature extractor.